-ated.
-In the case of samples collected for

-methylmercury, samples are cooled immediately and shipped to the analytical laboratory on the day of collection.
-After samples arrive at the analytical laboratory, they are preserved with hydrochloric acid.
+Before sample collection, the field sampling technicians prepare all bottle labels and affix them to the appropriate containers, as defined in the QA program plan or applicable EM-SOPs.
+Appropriate preservatives are added to the containers before or immediately after collection; in appropriate cases, samples are refrigerated.
+For example, samples collected for methylmercury are cooled immediately and shipped to the contract analytical laboratory on the day of collection.
+After samples arrive at the laboratory, they are preserved with hydrochloric acid.